ismailfaruqi/tech-choices/README.md

 ### 5. Server: Supermicro

-Supermicro server design really stands out among its competitors,particularly their Ultra, BigTwin, and Superstorage line.
+Supermicro server design really stands out among its competitors, particularly their Ultra, BigTwin, and Simply Double line.
 They are also a great value compared to big brands, although their exotic line has comparable price.

 ### 6. UTP Cables: Eco Patch